EIP-8151 - ECDSA Authority Deactivation Aware ecRecover

 Contracts Not Checking for Zero Return

 Contracts that use ecrecover but do not verify the result is non-zero are already vulnerable to accepting invalid signatures.
-This EIP maps deactivated keys to the same failure sentinel (32 zero bytes) and therefore does not introduce a new class of vulnerability.
+This EIP maps deactivated authorities to the same failure sentinel (32 zero bytes) and therefore does not introduce a new class of vulnerability.

 Application-Level ECDSA Verification